ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 ## Where to buy domain

 Accredited businesses that sell domains are called domain registrars.
 We'll purchase a domain from the registrar www.gandi.net.
-Domains that aren't very desired are usually inexpensive.
+Domains that aren't highly sought after are are usually inexpensive.

 ### Purchasing a domain from Gandi